Turning ideas into reality can be overwhelming for a lot of people. Especially for those without a creative background.

 Why A Creative Process Is Important

-For this reason, I want to give you 3 major reasons why following a Creative Process is important:
+For this reason, I want to give you 3 major reasons why understanding and following a Creative Process is so important:

 1. Get a better understanding of the problem